 Owing to heavy-flavor symmetry, the potential is expected to be independent of the flavor of the heavy{ }quarks.
 This implies in particular that the octet configurations

-which can contain the five quark flavors that hadronize, will display as much attraction as the hidden-charm pentaquarks.
-Of the four five-flavor configurations{,} the strange-isoscalar molecules --- $\bar{D} \Xi_b'(0)$, $B \Xi_c'(0)$ --- are relatively easy to deal with (they are single{-}channel systems).
-For the strange-isovector molecules --- $\bar{D} \Xi_b'(I=1)-\bar{D}_s \Sigma_b$ and ${B} \Xi_c'(I=1)-{B}_s \Sigma_c$ --- we have a two-channel problem where the thresholds are misaligned: there is an energy gap of about $20\,{\rm MeV}$ and $40\,{\rm MeV}$ between the two thresholds conforming the isovector ${\bar b} c s q q$ and ${b} {\bar c} s q q$ pentaquarks, respectively.
+which contain the five quark flavors that hadronize, will display as much attraction as the hidden-charm pentaquarks.
+Out of the four five-flavor configurations, the strange-isoscalar molecules [$\bar{D} \Xi_b'(0)$, $B \Xi_c'(0)$] are relatively easy to deal with (they are single{-}channel systems).
+For the strange-isovector molecules [$\bar{D} \Xi_b'(I=1)-\bar{D}_s \Sigma_b$, ${B} \Xi_c'(I=1)-{B}_s \Sigma_c$] we have a two-channel problem where the thresholds are separated by about $20\,{\rm MeV}$ and $40\,{\rm MeV}$ for the isovector ${\bar b} c s q q$ and ${b} {\bar c} s q q$ pentaquark configurations, respectively.
 The question is whether this energy gap will prevent a predominantly octet molecular state to form or not.
-The answer depends on the comparison of the momentum scales of the binding mechanism and the coupled channel dynamics.
-The typical momentum scale of the coupled channels~\footnote{ This momentum scale is defined as $\sqrt{2 \mu \Delta}$, with $\mu$ the reduced mass of the system and $\Delta$ the mass gap between the channels.} in the previous cases is about $250\,{\rm MeV}$ and $350\,{\rm MeV}$ for the ${\bar b} c s u d$ and ${b} {\bar c} s u d$ pentaquarks, while the binding mechanism is expected to be short-ranged (e.g. vector{-}meson exchange), with a momentum scale of the order of $0.5-1.0\,{\rm GeV}$ give or take.
+The answer depends on the comparison of the momentum scales of the binding mechanism and the coupled-channel dynamics.
+The typical momentum scale of the coupled channels~\footnote{ This momentum scale is defined as $\sqrt{2 \mu \Delta}$, with $\mu$ the reduced mass of the system and $\Delta$ the mass gap between the channels.} in the previous cases is about $250\,{\rm MeV}$ and $350\,{\rm MeV}$ for the ${\bar b} c s u d$ and ${b} {\bar c} s u d$ pentaquarks, while the binding mechanism is expected to be short-ranged (e.g. vector{-}meson exchange), with a momentum scale of the order of $(0.5-1.0)\,{\rm GeV}$ give or take.
 As a consequence, we expect the isovector five-flavor pentaquarks to bind (a conjecture which we confirm by means of concrete calculations in what follows).